BoringCode/LaserTag/README.md

-# LaserTagServer
+# LaserTag
-A laser tag server written in Node.js
+A laser tag server written in Node.js and a laser tag client written in C